-When Runway 30 is used for arrivals, there will be three possible flight paths:
+When Runway 30 is used for arrivals, there will be two possible flight paths.

-- The west flight path used for light aircraft from locations such as Launceston and St Helens flying the RNAV approach. - The north-western flight path used by jet aircraft arriving from ports such as Sydney and Brisbane, over water and flying the Smart Tracking approach. - The south-western flight path used by jet aircraft flying the RNAV approach from locations such as Melbourne. - There will be a total reduction of aircraft movements from the current approximate 38 arrivals down to a total of approximately 21 arrivals.
+- The western flight path used for a combination of jet and light aircraft flying the RNAV approach. - The southern flight path used by jet aircraft arriving from ports such as Sydney and Brisbane, over water and flying the RNAV approach.

+There will be a total reduction of aircraft movements from the current approximate 38 arrivals down to a total of approximately 21 arrivals, further divided between the two RNAV flight paths.